-Alcoholism and drug dependency are serious problems that can severely affect both the physical and mental health of a person.
+Alcoholism and drug dependency are serious problems that can severely affect a person’s physical and mental health.
 In the past, it was possible to receive Social Security assistance for alcoholism and drug addiction.
 This has since changed, and it is now not possible to receive disability assistance just based on substance dependency alone.

-However, there may be other ways in which you can indirectly receive assistance for past drug or alcohol use.
-Drug and alcohol use can cause long-term and irreversible physical and mental illnesses, such as liver damage or depression.
-If you are suffering from medical conditions brought on by long term drug or alcohol use, you may be able to apply for disability assistance if:
+However, there may be other ways to receive assistance for past drug or alcohol use indirectly.
+Drug and alcohol use can cause long-term and irreversible physical and mental illnesses like liver damage or depression.
+If you are suffering from medical conditions brought on by long-term drug or alcohol use, you may be able to apply for disability assistance if:

 - Your condition is included in the Social Security Administration’s listing of impairments;